Azure/sap-hana/documentation/ansible/system-design-deployment/app/prepare-ini.md

 1. For a AAS unattended install run the following:

     ```bash
-    root@sid-xxaas-0 ~]$ /usr/sap/install/SWPM/sapinst
+    /usr/sap/install/SWPM/sapinst                                                                          \
-    SAPINST_XML_FILE=/usr/sap/install/config/MP_STACK_S4_2020_v001.xml
+    SAPINST_XML_FILE=/usr/sap/install/config/MP_STACK_S4_2020_v001.xml                                     \
-    SAPINST_USE_HOSTNAME=<target vm hostname>
+    SAPINST_USE_HOSTNAME=<target vm hostname>                                                              \
-    SAPINST_INPUT_PARAMETERS_URL=/tmp/sapinst_instdir/S4HANA2020/CORE/HDB/INSTALL/AS/APPS/inifile.params
+    SAPINST_INPUT_PARAMETERS_URL=/tmp/sapinst_instdir/S4HANA2020/CORE/HDB/INSTALL/AS/APPS/inifile.params   \
+    SAPINST_START_GUI=false SAPINST_START_GUISERVER=false
     ```

 ### `inifile` consolidation

+To use the inifiles during the installation process, they should be consolidated into one file.
+The first step is to update the individual template files replacing default values with Ansible variables  for automation purposes.

-When you have completed generating your `inifile.params` templates you will need to consolidate the files into one inifile.
+The next step will be to consolidate the files into one inifile.
 Merge and deduplicate the files then save the new file with a meaningful name relating to the SAP Product e.g `S4HANA_2020_ISS_v001.inifile.params`.
-Prior to consolidating the inifiles the individual template files should be updated to replace default values with Ansible variables  for automation purposes.

 1. Edit the SCS inifile, update the following values to the corresponding Ansible variable:
    1. `NW_GetMasterPassword.masterPwd` = `{{ app_master_password }}`